-- Current month, day, and time when the phone is idle - Number dialed when making calls - Duration of incoming or outgoing calls - Number of the extension calling when receiving an intercom call or transferred call - Dialed digits when changing system options and previously stored numbers when setting up Auto Dial buttons.
+- Current month and day (for example, 11/01) and time when the phone is idle - Number dialed when making a call - Duration of an incoming or outgoing call - Number of the extension calling when receiving an intercom call or transferred call - Dialed digits when changing system options and previously stored numbers when setting up Auto Dial buttons. - Volume or display contrast level bars, as volume or display contrast is adjusted.

 - The current month, day, and time are the default display. - Most messages display for approximately 15 seconds.
 (Exceptions include the default display, call timer, and feedback when changing system options.) - The call timer displays the time a user is active on a call.
 It starts when the handset is lifted out of the cradle and stops when either the handset is placed back in the cradle or the call is placed on hold.
-When a user retrieves a held call, the timer resets to zero. - The call timer replaces the current time of day display on MLS-12D phones.
-The MLS-18D phone displays the call timer in addition to the default display. - The display contrast on the MLS-18D phone can be adjusted by pressing [] and then using the "up" volume control button to increase the brightness or the "down" volume control button to decrease the brightness.
-Adjust the contrast while the phone is idle and the handset is in the cradle.
+When a user retrieves a held call, the timer resets to zero. - The call timer is displayed along with the default display. - The display contrast can be adjusted by pressing [★] then using the "up" volume control button to increase the brightness or the "down" volume control button to decrease the brightness.
+Adjust the contrast while the phone is idle and the handset is in the cradle. - The angle of the display is adjustable to three positions: low, medium, and high.